 Frequently Asked Questions

-Gestalten is Hygraph's marketing design system, created to streamline the process of building new website pages efficiently and consistently.
-It is an organized system built in Figma and translated into code and the CMS, allowing the marketing team to scale faster and reduce dependency on design and development resources.
-Gestalten covers foundational elements (colors, typography, spacing), reusable components, website blocks, and page templates, ensuring brand consistency and adaptability across all marketing assets.
+Gestalten is Hygraph's internal marketing design system, created to streamline the process of building new website pages efficiently and consistently.
+It organizes foundational elements (colors, typography, spacing, etc.), reusable components, and modular blocks, enabling the marketing team to scale content creation with less reliance on design and development resources.
 Read more.

 How did Hygraph approach building its marketing design system?